Friday, November 15

 26. Engaging Health in the Undergraduate Classroom

-8:00 am – 9:15 am; Third Floor: PD 4
+8:00 am – 9:15 am; Fourth Floor: Room 4-D

 (a) Interventions in the Liberal Arts Classroom Setting: Prioritizing Mental Health and Belonging in